SingularisArt/Website/content/post/how-im-able-to-take-notes-with-latex-in-mathematics-class.md

 A snippet is a short reusable piece of text that can be triggered by some other text.

 Then, you have **snippet managers**, which manages the **snippets** that you make.
-There are many snippet managers out there, but I use [UltiSnippets](https://github.com/SirVer/ultisnips) as my **snippet manager**.
+There are many snippet managers out there, but I use <a class="center after" href="https://www.github.com/SirVer/ultisnips">UltiSnippets</a> as my **snippet manager**.

 Now, you can have certain kind of **snippets** for certain kinds of languages.
 For example, you might have **snippets** for python, while having different **snippets** for **LaTeX**.

-You can take a look over [here](https://github.com/SingularisArt/Death.NeoVim/blob/UltiSnippets/tex.snippets) to see all of my **LaTeX snippets**, but I will be going over the most important ones in this article.
+You can take a look over <a class="center after" href="https://www.github.com/SingularisArt/Death.NeoVim/blob/UltiSnippets/tex.snippets">VimTehere</a> to see all of my **LaTeX snippets**, but I will be going over the most important ones in this article.

 ### Installing Snippets